This Is Why Darren Criss Says He Won't Play Gay Characters Anymore

 While Criss has talked about his experience playing these queer characters in the past, this statement comes at an especially significant time, given that he was nominated for a Golden Globe for his role on American Crime Story.

-When it comes to LGBTQ+ representation on screen, there is still much more work to be done, but Criss' candour and decision certainly opens up the issue for further discussion.
+When it comes to LGBTQ+ representation on screen, there is still much more work to be done, but Criss' candor and decision certainly opens up the issue for further discussion.

 Advertisement